heitorrapela/HalluciDet/README.md

-# HalluciDet [WACV2024 and @LatinX/CVPR2024]

-![HalluciDet Model](./resources/hallucidet.png)
+# [WACV2024] HalluciDet: Hallucinating RGB Modality for Person Detection Through Privileged Information

 This repository contains the code used for [HalluciDet: Hallucinating RGB Modality for Person Detection Through Privileged Information 🔗](https://arxiv.org/abs/2310.04662) by Heitor Rapela Medeiros, Fidel A. Guerrero Pena, Masih Aminbeidokhti, Thomas Dubail, Eric Granger, Marco Pedersoli **(WACV 2024)**.

 Recently, this work was also accepted as an extended abstract in the [LatinX in CV (LXCV) @CVPR2024 🔗](https://www.latinxinai.org/cvpr-2024)

+![HalluciDet Model](./resources/hallucidet.png)